Matthww/PlayerInfo/README.md

 `/pinfo <player>`

 #### Permission:
-`playerinfo.use` - Allows operator to use the command `/playerinfo`
+`playerinfo.use` - Allows the user/player to use the command `/playerinfo`

 #### Example: